How to Be Happy

 The morning before we were to leave for Huy’s village we woke in a beautiful seaside resort.
 I sat for a breakfast of tropical fruit and banana pancakes.
 We were surprised to see Huy walk up to the table dripping wet and smiling from ear to the ear.

-When responding to our question about where he had been, Huy looked at us and stated quite simply, “I was bringing luck to the fish.”
+Where has he been?
+Huy looked at us and stated quite simply, “I was bringing luck to the fish.”

 Here was a man so inherently positive that he believed the mere act of going for a dip in the ocean brought the fish diving beneath his happy Vietnamese feet luck.

 The take home message?
 Believe that your attitude affects others.
-Believe that you’re worth this happiness.
-Believe that your happiness is treasured.
+Believe that you’re worth happiness.

-I was feeling particularly low at the end of one school year.
+I was feeling particularly exhausted at the end of one school year.
 I was spent.

-On the last day of school a young boy who I particularly adored for his fierce intelligence and blinding wit presented me with a beautifully wrapped gift.
+On the last day of school a young boy who I particularly adored for his fierce intelligence presented me with a beautifully wrapped gift.

 I thanked him and took it back to my office to open it later, believing it to be the usual sweet but small gift of a box of chocolates.